 Resilient IE Phase II – Analyses for Smart Climate Resilient Transportation Planning and Investments – will expand and advance the pilot Toolkit by conducting risk assessments on a sample of vulnerable transportation assets that provide full asset value, including the needs of disadvantaged and/or vulnerable communities and transit dependent populations.
 The project will continue engagement and collaboration of partnerships across state, regional, and local governments and stakeholders.
 Critical partners will include transportation users who rely on an operating regional transportation network to gain access to businesses, hospitals, and shelters.
 The Analyses will research and develop adaptation strategies, with their associated costs, by projecting the cost of damages and repairs to various asset classes as well as the impact of the assets’ failure on the community.
 Furthermore, the project will incorporate co-benefits to public health, natural ecosystems, social equity, the economy, and greenhouse gas reduction.
 Ultimately the Analyses will provide local jurisdictions with concrete tools, methods, and resources for the region to incorporate asset risk into their planning processes for sound transportation project prioritization and investment.

 Climate Action Plan

-WRCOG received grant funding from the Caltrans Sustainable Transportation Planning Grant Program to prepare an update and expansion to WRCOG’s Subregional Climate Action Plan (CAP), branded CAP Update.
-The CAP Update will include a comprehensive update to greenhouse gas (GHG) inventories and GHG emissions reduction strategies for all sectors and establishes GHG targets for the year 2050 for all WRCOG member jurisdictions.
-For more information on this project, please visit the project website here.
+The CAP Update will include a comprehensive update to greenhouse gas (GHG) inventories and GHG emissions reduction strategies for all sectors and establishes GHG targets for the years 2030 and 2050 for all WRCOG member jurisdictions.
+It is anticipated that the CAP Update will be complete by June 2021.
+For more information on this project, please view the Fact Sheet here.